How to Remove Yourself from PeopleFinders (2026 Guide)

 Step 1: Go to the PeopleFinders Opt-Out Page

-Navigate to peoplefinders.com/opt-out.
-This is their official removal request page.
-You will see a search form where you can look up your listing.
-Note that this page is sometimes blocked by Cloudflare bot protection — if you see a “Just a moment” screen, wait for the verification to complete or try a different browser.
+Go to peoplefinders.com/opt-out.
+This is their official removal page.
+You will see a search form.
+Note that the page is sometimes blocked by Cloudflare.
+If you hit a "Just a moment" screen, wait for verification or try a different browser.

 Step 2: Search for Your Listing

-Enter your first name, last name, and the city and state where you live (or have recently lived).
-Click search to see matching profiles.
-If your name is common, you may see many results — look for the one that matches your age, city, and state.
+Enter first name, last name, and the city and state where you currently live (or recently lived).
+Click search.
+If your name is common, expect many results.
+Find the one that matches your age, city, and state.

-If you cannot find your profile by name, try searching with your phone number or address instead.
-PeopleFinders may have indexed you under a different name variation than you expect.
+If you cannot find your profile by name, try phone number or address.
+PeopleFinders may have you indexed under a different name variation.

 Step 3: Select Your Listing

-Once you find the correct listing, click on it or select it for removal.
-You may need to confirm some details to verify you are selecting the right profile.
-Review the information shown to make sure it is actually your record and not someone with a similar name.
+Click your listing to select it.
+You may need to confirm details.
+Review the information to make sure it is actually your record, not someone with a similar name.

 Step 4: Submit the Removal Request